 The paradoxical effect occurs when a medication causes side effects in direct opposition to its intended outcome – an anti-nausea medication triggering sickness, for instance.

-Paradoxical drug reactions are commonplace among people with attention-deficit hyperactivity disorder (ADHD).
+Paradoxical drug reactions are commonplace among people with mental health disorders, specifically attention-deficit hyperactivity disorder (ADHD).
 The paradoxical effect of certain medications can also induce or aggravate a range of other conditions by delivering opposite outcomes to the desired outcomes.

 What is a Paradoxical Reaction?